26 Best Places to Visit in Kandy, Sri Lanka

 There are many trails available for moderate-level hikers, each covering a unique landscape of the mountain range.
 The most popular one is the Sherwood Forest trek.

-A Neo-Gothic church with terracotta bricked top on a cloudy day
+A church with a terracotta bricked top on a cloudy day

-St. Paul's Church was built during the colonial era for the use of British troops
+St. Paul's Church was built during the colonial era for British troops

 St. Paul's Church